 Perfectionism damages your self-esteem and it contributes to other mental health issues such as depression and anxiety.
 If you have low self-esteem, the chances are that you have unrealistic expectations of yourself.
 Expectations may be in terms of anything such as appearance, body weight, relationships, achievements, money, work, education, talents, abilities, personality or state of mental health.
 You believe you’re not good enough if you’re not perfect and that contributes to low self-worth.

-Recognising Perfection As A Problem
+Recognising Perfectionism As A Problem for Your Self-Esteem

 Initially it can be hard to see perfection as a problem.
 You may believe that your expectations are reasonable; and perfectionism can easily be confused with aiming high.
 However, you can still have high standards without being perfect.
 A high standard is attainable whereas perfection is impossible.
 Perfectionism is a recipe for failure.